The Hotel Inspector: Spin-offs

 The format of The Hotel Inspector has since been used twice for other series for Channel 5, both of which recreate the concept of an expert visiting and suggesting improvements for failing commercial ventures.
 In March 2010, The Business Inspector was broadcast, starring Hilary Devey, who advised struggling small businesses on how to become successful.
 In June 2011, The Restaurant Inspector was broadcast, starring Fernando Peire, who advised struggling restaurants on how to achieve higher profits, with a second series which broadcast in 2012.

+Streaming media releases

+The 17 series of the programme are available for streaming online on FilmRise (who acquired the FAST rights to some television programmes from Twofour's parent, ITV Studios in North America) and its partnering AVOD services, Amazon Freevee and its sister SVOD service, Amazon Prime Video, Plex, The Roku Channel and Tubi in the United States and Canada.

+Some series of the programme are also available for streaming online on the YouTube channel Taste (owned by ITV Studios) and 7plus in Australia.